3 - 5

 Apples can reproduce by seed, but farmers almost never grow apple trees from seed.
 In order for apple fruit and seeds to form, the flowers of the tree must first be pollinated.
 Some fruit trees can self-pollinate, but apple trees must be cross-pollinated with pollen from a different variety of apple tree.
 This means that each apple seed is genetically unique, and there is no guarantee that the tree it grows into will produce fruit anything like that of its parents.
 If a farmer started an apple orchard by growing trees from seed, each tree would produce apples with different flavors, colors, and ripening times, making it difficult to manage and market the crop.
 So, most apple orchards begin by grafting a desirable apple variety onto a strong rootstock.
 A section of a stem with leaf buds is inserted into the trunk of another.
 The two will fuse together and the stem section will grow and produce apples just like the tree it was taken from.

 While wild variability is not desirable to farmers, it is the working palette of plant breeders.
 Breeders plant apple trees from seed in order to bring out new characteristics and combine characteristics from desirable varieties.
 Breeders work not only to provide consumers with new, tasty varieties of apples, but also to create apple trees that are resistant to disease and pests and have other traits that make it easier for farmers to grow a healthy, reliable crop.
-The process of selective breeding takes many, many years, but modern biotechnology provides new techniques that allow breeders to develop new traits more quickly.
+The process of selective breeding takes many, many years, but modern biotechnology provides innovative techniques that allow breeders to develop new traits more quickly.

 In 2015, the first genetically modified apple varieties were approved for sale in the United States.
 The Arctic Apples contain a trait that prevents them from turning brown when they are sliced or bruised.
 The flesh of most apples will turn brown when exposed to air.
 This is due in large part to an enzyme called polyphenoloxidase, which causes many fruits to produce brown pigment when exposed to oxygen and may change their texture and flavor.
 Methods like cooking or lowering the pH of cut apples can minimize the activity of this enzyme and prevent browning.
 In Arctic Apples, a gene silencing technique was used to prevent the apples from producing polyphenoloxidase and thus make them resistant to browning.